xiaoyang-sde/knowledge-base/docs/operating-systems/02-cpu-virtualization.md

 - **sched_latency**: the time that in which each process could expect to get a share of the processor
 - **min_granularity**: the minimal time slice allocated to each process

-The CFS enables users to give some processes a higher share of CPU with the **nice** parameter of a process, which ranges from $-20$ to $19$ and defautls to $0$.
+The CFS enables users to give some processes a higher share of CPU with the **nice** parameter of a process, which ranges from $-20$ to $19$ and defaults to $0$.
 Positive nice values imply lower priority and negative nice values imply higher priority.
 The nice value of each process is mapped to a **weight**, which could be used to compute the effective time slice of each process. (e.g. a nice value of $0$ corresponds to a weight of $1024$)

 $$\text{time\_slice}_k = \frac{\text{weight}_k}{\sum_{i = 0}^{n - 1} \text{weight}_i} \cdot \text{sched\_latency}$$